Greta Van Susteren: Career

 In 2002, Van Susteren switched to the Fox News Channel after a highly publicized contract-bidding war.
+Before starting at Fox she also underwent cosmetic surgery that significantly changed her look.
 She hosted the current affairs show On the Record w/ Greta Van Susteren.

 On September 6, 2016, she resigned from Fox News.
 She was not able to say goodbye on-air, as the network immediately filled the On the Record anchor spot with Brit Hume.
 Van Susteren, who said that Fox "has not felt like home to me for a few years," chose to take advantage of a clause in her contract that allowed her to resign from the network immediately: "The clause had a time limitation, meaning I could not wait."

 In early 2017, Van Susteren signed on with NBC News to anchor the 6 p.m.
 ET program on its 24-hour cable news channel, MSNBC.
 The program, titled For the Record with Greta, launched on January 9, 2017.
 On June 29, 2017, according to Van Susteren on Twitter, she was "out at MSNBC" as her new program did not do well in ratings.